Color Language

 Temperature: The warmth or coolness of a hue.
 A warm red would be nearer to orange (think flame-y warmth!) and a cool red would be nearer to purple (Brrr!)
 I use this often to further explain hues and where they sit.

-Intensity/key: This can often be confused with chroma (and is sometimes used interchangeably), but it is a little different.
+Intensity/Key: This can often be confused with chroma (and is sometimes used interchangeably), but it is a little different.
 Where Chroma tends to refer to a colors purity of hue; Intensity or "Key" refers almost to the synthetic nature of a hue.
-For example, a carnation pink is lower key than a hot pink.
+For example, a carnation pink is lower-key than a hot pink.
 At a very pale value, carnation pink will lose lose its intensity quickly and lean more toward a neutral, where hot pink will remain really glowy even at a light value.
 It won't lose its punch.

 Staple Neutral: This is how I refer to mixed grays and colors I feel are neither warm or cool.
 For clarity's sake I try to limit the use of this term to browns, greys, and blacks.
 But at a light value, low-chroma colors can fall into this category (ie, the entire Calm Palette).
-Staple Neutral is a searchable term here and will lead you to great main colors for colorwork.
+"Staple Neutral" is a searchable term here and will lead you to great Main Colors for colorwork.
 Also great for daily wear..
 Staple Neutrals are a makers bread-and-butter, if you will.

 Luminousity: This term refers to the "glowy-ness" of a deep value color.
 These are colors that make my eye buzz, but they usually happen in shadow.
 This is a painting term, that I try to spill over into my dye work.
 Rather than adding black to a color to make it darker, I will bolster colors with a nearby hue that will bring a little tension to the color.

 Compound Color: Sometimes I will mix a color and "emphasize" it by adding nearby colors on the color wheel.
 For example, if I want to make a really true, charged blue, maybe I will mix together a few similar blues to create a more complex and truer hue.
 (Think the entire cool side of Coastal Palette).
 By pulling back and forth on warm blue and cool blue dyes, I can create a more dimensional color.
-Compound Colors I often refer to as being "punchy" colors.
+Compound Colors I often refer to as being "punchy" or "full-bodied" colors.